ajaarma/sv/README.md

 				      -r <ref-genome-version>
 				      -l <lift-over-flag>
 				      -m <manifest-file-internal-cohort-NGC>
-				      -p <project-name>
+				      -p <project-name (optional)>

-	With this release we are providing all the respective annotation sources downloaded and processed for both GRCh37 and GRCh38 version.
-These can be found in respective folder demo/resources/ folder.
+	All the annotation sources including raw and processed (grch37/grch38) are currently provided with this release.
+See in demo/resource/ folders.
+However for demonstration purpose following commands are used:

 	* Processing gnomAD SVs
 		Example command to process gnomad SVs (grch37 version):